valtech-sd/yolov4-object-detector-poc/README.md

 Currently the app is only run locally.

-The basic architecture:
+Setup steps:

+1. Install Python, Flask (`pip3 install flask`), CV2 (`pip3 install opencv-python`)
+2. Download the .weights and config files listed above and move them to the local repo
-1. Flask app, running `python3 Object_Detection.py` .
-This starts the server, running the app on localhost:5000.
+3. To start the application, run `python3 Object_Detection.py`.
+This starts the server, running the app on localhost:5000, where you should see the webcam view.
+4. Use a physical pod (or an image of one) and move it in front of the web camera to view the associated image file (singleOriginInfo.png, vollutoInfo.png, pikesPlaceInfo.png) on the screen/projector.

 ## Tech Stack